Metric Poissonian pair correlation for real sequences and energy estimates: Introduction

-where $\|x\|$ denotes the fractional part of $x$.
-Poissonian pair correlation can be considered as capturing pseudo--randomness, since a sequence of independent, uniformly distributed random variables on $[0,1)$ satisfies \eqref{eq:Poissonian pair correlation} with probability $1$.
-For a statistical perspective on this topic and its connection to uniform distribution, we refer the reader to~\cite{ALL18,LS20}.
+Poissonian pair correlation is a fine-scale statistic for the distribution of fractional parts and can be considered as capturing pseudo-randomness, since a sequence of independent, uniformly distributed random variables on $[0,1)$ satisfies \eqref{eq:Poissonian pair correlation} with probability $1$.
+For a statistical perspective on this notion and its connection to uniform distribution, see~\cite{ALL18,LS20}.

-The study of pair correlation of was initiated by Rudnick and Sarnak~\cite{RS98}, who proved that for any integer $d\geq 2$, there exists a set $P\subseteq\RR$ of full Lebesgue measure such that for any $\alpha\in P$, the sequence $(\alpha n^{d})_{n\in\NN}$ has Poissonian pair correlation.
-This problem has its origins in quantum physics, where the cases $d=1,2$ arise naturally in the analysis of energy levels of physical systems, as investigated by Berry and Tabor~\cite{BT77} (see also~\cite{M01}).
+The study of pair correlation of fractional parts was initiated by Rudnick and Sarnak~\cite{RS98}, who proved that for any integer $d\geq 2$, there exists a set $P\subseteq\RR$ of full Lebesgue measure such that for any $\alpha\in P$, the sequence $(\alpha n^{d})_{n\in\NN}$ has Poissonian pair correlation.
+This problem has origins in quantum physics, where the cases $d=1,2$ arise naturally in the analysis of energy levels of physical systems, as investigated by Berry and Tabor~\cite{BT77} (see also~\cite{M01}).
 The famous Berry--Tabor conjecture predicts that the local spacing of energy levels of classically integrable systems admits the same limiting distribution as that of a Poisson point process.
-Such a distribution is known to be determined by correlations of all levels, with pair correlation being the most tractable to analyse; see, for example,~\cite{RSZ01}.
+Such a distribution is known to be determined by correlations of all levels, with pair correlation being the most tractable to analyse, see for example~\cite{RSZ01}.

 Very few specific sequences are known to have Poissonian pair correlation.
 A notable recent result by Lutsko, Sourmelidis and Technau~\cite{LST24} shows that the sequence $(\alpha n^\theta)_{n\in\NN}$ has Poissonian pair correlation for all $\alpha>0$ and $0<\theta<14/41$, and this was subsequently extended to $0<\theta<43/117$ by Radziwi{\l}{\l} and Shubin~\cite{RS24}.
-We refer the reader to these papers for further discussion of these types of problems.
+We refer the reader to these papers for further discussion of this type of problems.